many years we’ve been known as Surgical Arts Centre. It has been a privilege to be of service to

 Dislocated jaw.
 A dislocated jaw takes place when one or both of the joins connecting your jaw to your skull become unhinged.
 This injury requires immediate treatment, especially if a patient is in pain, bleeding, or having difficulty breathing.
 The jaw will need to be repositioned and stabilized during the healing process or else the patient may have ongoing issues with breathing, biting, chewing, speaking and sleep apnea.

 Tooth trauma.
 Lower face and jaw trauma is often accompanied by broken teeth, loose teeth, or missing teeth.
 Tooth trauma is not only painful, it can also affect your ability to speak, eat, and smile.
 You should know that teeth that have been knocked out may be able to be replaced if you can recover them and quickly seek the help of a physician or dentist.

 Facial Trauma Treatment & Healing At The Surgical Arts Centre

 It’s a misconception that the Surgical Arts Centre only offers cosmetic procedures–we have also helped a number of patients recovering from facial trauma, from broken and dislocated jaws to broken teeth to soft tissue injuries.
 In addition, two of our surgeons, Dr. Clark O. Taylor and Dr. John Holtzen, are both active staff members at five different hospitals where they regularly treat the victims of facial trauma.

-To learn more about our services or to schedule an appointment, please call (406) 549-6600 or fill out our electronic form.
+To learn more about our services or to schedule an appointment, please call (406) 549-6600 or fill out our Contact Form.